nortd/lasersaur/manual/build-frame-outer.md

   - The first level of columns is of height 120mm.
 3. Adapt and insert lower separation panels.
   - The two small lower panels need to have their outer corners cut out.
 The required cutout is roughly 5x6mm.
 See images for details.
+  - Holes for cables can be drilled now or later.
 4. Insert entry panel on the side.
   - In case you plan on cutting this with the Lasersaur it can also be installed later by removing the rear corner column and sliding it in from the back.
 5. Install frame-table.